-Kids can feel proud taking home their new creation to display at home.
+Kids can feel proud taking home their new creations to display at home.
 Check out these ideas for Halloween decor you can make at your child’s party…

 Kids love things that are hands-on and it’s also the best way to teach little kiddos new skills.
 You can find Halloween craft ideas that are simple to create and sure to be fun for the Halloween school party!

 Check out these Halloween craft ideas for kids – perfect for your classroom Halloween party!

 > Paint Pumpkins